 Did you know?
-Over 90 percent of Congress publicly claims faith in Christ.
+Nearly 90 percent of Congress publicly claims faith in Christ.
 This means that people of faith not only have significant influence with these leaders, but also an incredible opportunity to minister to them, connecting with their hearts as much as their minds.
 How do you do this?
 Through relational advocacy.

 Why It Matters